strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 2.2.5 - 2019-01-05 =
+* BUG FIX: Once again loading JavaScript on the update billing page when using Braintree.
+* BUG FIX: Loading Braintree JavaScript at checkout for free levels to support the variable pricing and donation add ons.
+* BUG FIX: Fixed issues with PayPal orders when using the pmpro_paypal_level_description filter.
+* BUG FIX/ENHANCEMENT: Responsive update for smaller device viewports for the Membership Levels table in the dashboard.
+* ENHANCEMENT: Added filters: pmpro_is_level_free, pmpro_is_level_trial, and pmpro_is_level_expiring.

 = 2.2.4 - 2019-12-20 =
 * BUG FIX: Fixed issue with the update billing page when using the Stripe gateway.